Perun/faszination-tolkien-theme/README.md

-# faszination-tolkien-theme
+# WordPress Theme: Faszination Tolkien

-This is the WordPress theme I use on my Tolkien and Lord of the Rings website.
+This is the WordPress theme I use on [my Tolkien and Lord of the Rings website](https://www.faszination-tolkien.de).
 This is a theme which I created myself from scratch.

+&mdash; Vladimir Simović